aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/add-or-remove-context-menu-items-in-gridweb/_index.md

-Here is the full ASP.NET markup that creates a GridWeb with above context menu item.
-Please note the OnCustomCommand="GridWeb1_CustomCommand" attribute.
-It is the event handler name that will be called when your context menu item will be clicked.
+Here is the full ASP.NET markup that creates a GridWeb with the above context menu item.
+Please note the `OnCustomCommand="GridWeb1_CustomCommand"` attribute.
+It is the event handler name that will be called when your context menu item is clicked.